Reasoning Shift: How Context Silently Shortens LLM Reasoning: Introduction

 In parallel, recent years have seen the rise of long-context language models, with context windows expanding to hundreds of thousands or even millions of tokens \citep{dubey2024llama, anthropic2024claude3, googledeepmind2025gemini25thinking}.
 These advances provide ample space for test-time scaling, allowing models to explore, reflect, and summarize within a single context, thereby enabling complex reasoning \citep{liu2025deepseekv3_2}, multi-stage prover-verifier pipelines \citep{shao2025deepseekmathv2}, and sophisticated agent workflows \citep{team2025kimik2}.
 However, multiple works have demonstrated significant limitations associated with longer contexts, such as reduced ability to retrieve relevant data from long contexts \citep{needleinhaystack}, to learn in context \citep{li2024long_icl_bench}, to recover from wrong assumptions in multi-turn conversations \citep{laban2026llms_get_lost}, and to perform multi-step reasoning over long inputs \citep{ling2025longreason}.
 Additionally, \cite{du2025context_length_alone} demonstrated that the sheer length of the input alone can hurt LLM performance, independent of retrieval quality and in the absence of any distracting information.

-With the rise of multiple test-time strategies and agents working on long-term tasks, natural questions emerge: "How does context length and content affect the reasoning capabilities of the models?"
-In particular, "If a model faces an isolated subproblem with irrelevant data in the context, will it solve it similarly as if working on it in isolation?"
+With the rise of multiple test-time strategies and agents working on long-term tasks, natural questions arise: "How do context length and content affect the reasoning capabilities of the models?"
+In particular, "If a model faces an isolated subproblem with irrelevant data in the context, will it solve it similarly to working on it in isolation?"

 In this work, we study a surprising phenomenon: we observe a significant distribution shift in how models solve the same problems under different context conditions.
 We explore how reasoning quality and performance change under simple distracting conditions: (1) problems augmented with lengthy, irrelevant context; (2) multi-turn conversational settings with independent tasks; and (3) problems presented as subtasks within a complex task.
-In particular, we find that reasoning models tend to produce significantly fewer reasoning tokens (up to 2× less) when solving problems under non-isolated context conditions.
+In particular, we find that reasoning models tend to produce significantly fewer reasoning tokens when solving problems under non-isolated context conditions.
 An analysis of the reasoning chains shows that this compression is associated with a decrease in self-verification and uncertainty management behaviors, such as double-checking.
 While this reduction in reasoning traces may reduce overthinking on easier problems without sacrificing accuracy, it leads to performance drops on more challenging tasks.
+Finally, we investigate several mitigation strategies and show that while prompting-based interventions have limited effect, targeted supervised fine-tuning can partially improve robustness to irrelevant context.

 We hope our findings draw additional attention to both the robustness of reasoning models and the problem of context management for LLMs and LLM-based agents.